Skip to main content

 • As soon as a clue is given to a card that could be two or more different things, then the assumed superposition of all of the possibilities is locked in to the card.

-• Alice clues Bob red, touching a red card on slot 1 as a Play Clue.
+• Alice clues number 2 to Bob, touching a two on slot 1 as a Play Clue.

-• Bob looks at Cathy's hand, her Finesse Position (slot 1) is not red 1 or rainbow 1, thus this is not Finesse.
+• Bob looks at Cathy's hand.
+Cathy's Finesse Position is not a 1.
+Thus, this is not Reverse Finesse.

 • This card is now "locked in" as this specific superposition.
 Future clues and actions can narrow down the cards in the superposition or completely collapse the superposition, but new cards can never be added to the superposition.